|

 lot of the 'covering sag' that occurs between ribs.
 I've used different sizes and wood types, but what works probably best is to use strips of balsa 1/8" square.

-I used to slot the ribs before gluing them into
+I used to slot the wing ribs before gluing them into

 the wing by stacking up all the ribs, pinning them together and cutting 2 slots on the upper surface of the rib (just enough to hold the stringer) all the way down